haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Rejuvenation.
 A destroyed mummy lord gains a new body in 24 hours if its heart is intact, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the mummy lord’s heart.
 Spellcasting.
 The mummy lord is a 10th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 17, +9 to hit with spell attacks).
 The mummy lord has the following cleric spells prepared:
 Cantrips (at will): sacred flame, thaumaturgy
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 334

 Blasphemous Word (Costs 2 Actions).
 The mummy lord utters a blasphemous word.
 Each non-undead creature within 10 feet of the mummy lord that can hear the magical utterance must succeed on a DC 16 Constitution saving throw or be stunned until the end of the mummy lord’s next turn.
 Channel Negative Energy (Costs 2 Actions).
 The mummy lord magically unleashes negative energy.
 Creatures within 60 feet of the mummy lord, including ones behind barriers and around corners, can’t regain hit points until the end of the mummy lord’s next turn.